akondrahman/akondrahman.github.io/_pages/about.md

 News
 ======
+- Jan 08, 2026: Our collaborative paper on policy as code at MSR got accepted.
+- Dec 01, 2025: Our collaborative paper on container orchestration at NSDI got accepted.
+- Sep 20, 2025: I was awarded the `Research Excellence Award` by the College of Engineering at Auburn University.
 - June 22, 2025: I appeared on [WTVM](https://www.wtvm.com/2025/06/20/aflac-confirms-customers-data-breached-cyberattack/) to talk about the recent hack on Aflac.
 - May 05, 2025: I presented at the Concordia University as an invited speaker.
 - May 03, 2025: I presented a keynote at the `Software Vulnerability Management (SVM) Workshop`, co-located with  ICSE 2025.